xenking/jsoncv/README.md

 The generated `index.html` file can be used anywhere and on any hosting platform.
 Simply upload it to a web server, and you will have your own online CV site.
-The built-in theme "reorx" also includes responsive support for mobile devices.
+The built-in theme "xenking" also includes responsive support for mobile devices.

-However, if you want extra customization, like the CV site at https://cv.reorx.com/ which has a footer with links to the PDF file and the author's home page, you can follow these steps:
+However, if you want extra customization, like the CV site at https://cv.xenking.pro/ which has a footer with links to the PDF file and the author's home page, you can follow these steps: